Debt of developing countries: Recent debt relief

-List of Heavily Indebted Poor Countries
+List of heavily indebted poor countries

 2004 Indian Ocean earthquake

 When the 2004 Indian Ocean earthquake and tsunami hit, the G7 announced a moratorium on debts of twelve affected nations and the Paris Club suspended loan payments of three more.
 By the time the Paris Club met in January 2005, its 19 member-countries had pledged $3.4 billion in aid to the countries affected by the tsunami.

 The debt relief for tsunami-affected nations was not universal.
 Sri Lanka was left with a debt of more than $8 billion and an annual debt service bill of $493 million.
 Indonesia retained a foreign debt of more than $132 billion and debt service payments to the World Bank amounted to $1.9 billion in 2006.
 In 2015 the total debt of Sri Lanka is $55 billion.
 Some of this is due to borrowing to help with infrastructure and some of it is due to corruption.
 The last time they sought help from the IMF was 2009, they received a $2.6 billion loan.
 They have yet to recover from the tsunami.

 G8 Summit 2005: aid to Africa and debt cancellation

 The traditional meeting of G8 finance ministers before the summit took place in London on 10 and 11 June 2005, hosted by then-Chancellor Gordon Brown.
-On 11 June, agreement was reached to write off the entire US$40 billion debt owed by 18 Heavily Indebted Poor Countries to the World Bank, the International Monetary Fund and the African Development Fund.
+On 11 June, agreement was reached to write off the entire US$40 billion debt owed by 18 Heavily Indebted Poor Countries (HIPC) to the World Bank, the International Monetary Fund and the African Development Fund.
 The annual saving in debt payments amounts to just over US$1 billion.
 War on Want estimates that US$45.7 billion would be required for 62 countries to meet the Millennium Development Goals.
 The ministers stated that twenty more countries, with an additional US$15 billion in debt, would be eligible for debt relief if they met targets on fighting corruption and continue to fulfill structural adjustment conditionalities that eliminate impediments to investment and calls for countries to privatize industries, liberalize their economies, eliminate subsidies, and reduce budgetary expenditures.
 The agreement came into force in July 2006 and has been called the "Multilateral Debt Reduction Initiative", MDRI.
-It can be thought of as an extension of the Heavily Indebted Poor Countries (HIPC) initiative.
+It can be thought of as an extension of the HIPC initiative.
 This decision was heavily influenced and applauded by international development organizations like Jubilee 2000 and the ONE Campaign.

 Opponents of debt cancellation suggested that structural adjustment policies should be continued.
 Structural adjustments had been criticized for years for devastating poor countries.
 For example, in Zambia, structural adjustment reforms of the 1980s and early 1990s included massive cuts to health and education budgets, the introduction of user fees for many basic health services and for primary education, and the cutting of crucial programs such as child immunization initiatives.